Gerhaher and Harteros top singers at International Opera Awards

 Neither Gerhaher nor Harteros was on hand to accept their awards at a gala held in London's Savoy Theatre, but David Pountney, the British general director of the Bregenz Festival, said the event should serve as a lesson that the arts can be good for business.

-"I'd just like to say that Bregenz is a little town of 28,000 people which has created a festival that attracts over 200,000 people a year and brings in 160 million euros ($170 million) every year into that region," Pountney said as he accepted the award.
+"I'd just like to say that Bregenz is a little town of 28,000 people which has created a festival that attracts over 200,000 people a year and brings in 160 million euros (112 million pound) every year into that region," Pountney said as he accepted the award.

 "That is a model that our politicians would do well to study: great art can be great economics."